-The American Embassy 24 Grosvenor Square London W1K 6AH UNITED KINGDOM
+Embassy of the United States of America

+33 Nine Elms Lane

+London

+SW11 7US

+United Kingdom

+American Citizen Services

+Tel.
+In the UK 020-7499-9000

+Tel. from the U.S. 011-44-20-7499-9000

+https://uk.usembassy.gov/

-American Citizen Services Tel.
-In the U.K. 020-7499-9000 Tel. from the U.S. 011-44-20-7499-9000 http://london.usembassy.gov UW-EAU CLAIRE Center for International Education Cheryl Lochner-Wright Senior Study Abroad Coordinator lochnecb@uwec.edu
+UW-EAU CLAIRE Center for International Education

+Cheryl Lochner-Wright Senior Study Abroad Coordinator

+lochnecb@uwec.edu

-3 Schofield Hall University of Wisconsin-Eau Claire Eau Claire, WI 54702 Phone: (715) 836-4411 Fax: (715) 836-4948
+3 Schofield Hall University of Wisconsin-

+Eau Claire

+Eau Claire, WI 54702

+Phone: (715) 836-4411

+Fax: (715) 836-4948

 We asked past Harlaxton participants how they would sum up their Harlaxton experience.
-Here is a sampling of what Spring2017 students said:
+Here is a sampling of what students said:

 People say things changed their life all the time.
 Harlaxton actually will change your life.
 It's more than a place.
-Harlaxton is a feeling and it feel more like home than your actual home.
-Nathan, Spring 2017
+Harlaxton is a feeling and it feels more like home than your actual home.

 Study abroad was an amazing four months filled with travel to all kinds of incredible places, making and hanging out with new friends, late night study sessions, lots of tea, sometimes embarrassing situations, individual growth, and hard goodbyes at the end.
 It was an experience I wouldn't change for the world.
-Rachyl, Spring 2017

-Going to Harlaxton allowed me to do things I never imagined I would do and because of that I changed and grew into a far better person which has caused me to change what I want to do with my future. - Austin, Spring 2017
+Going to Harlaxton allowed me to do things I never imagined I would do.
+I changed and grew into a far better person which has caused me to change what I want to do with my future.

-My time abroad opened my eyes to many different cultures, and it opened my eyes to how other people think. -Matthew, Spring 2017
+My time abroad opened my eyes to many different cultures, and it opened my eyes to how other people think.

 Harlaxton is an amazing program in a beautiful house with great faculty and staff.
-The British Studies course really helps to inform you about British history and cultural identity and the school offers many free or low cost trips around the country to experience it first hand.
-The school is really good with working with you and helping you to make your experience the best it can be.
+The British Studies course really helps to inform you about British history and cultural identity and the school offers many free or low-cost trips around the country to experience it first-hand.
+The school is really good at working with you and helping you to make your experience the best it can be.
 They also plan lots of fun activities and house competitions to get you involved in the community.
 The faculty and staff as most live in the manor are highly accessible.
-Spring 2017 participant